cryptedx/copilot-orchestra/Conductor.agent.md

 4. **Present Plan to User**: Share the plan synopsis in chat, highlighting any open questions or implementation options.

+5. **Request Plan Approval via MCP**: Use the `copilot-orchestra-mcp/request_plan_approval` tool to get inline user feedback.
+Provide:
+   - Plan summary
+   - Path to plan file
+   - Open questions (if any)

-5. **Pause for User Approval**: MANDATORY STOP.
-Wait for user to approve the plan or request changes.
-If changes requested, gather additional context and revise the plan.
+   The tool will elicit user input with options to approve or request revision.
+If user requests revision, gather additional context based on feedback and revise the plan, then request approval again.

 6. **Write Plan File**: Once approved, write the plan to `plans/<task-name>-plan.md`.